 - Ending egg weight: 206.25 grams (8,250,000 x 0.000025 grams per egg)

-But a possibility is there & this is why BSF eggs are usually much more expensive than BSF worms.
+But a possibility is there & this is why also BSF eggs are usually much more expensive than BSF worms.
 Two pounds or 1 kg of BSF eggs is around $500-$700+ whereas two pounds or 1 kg of BSF worms is less than $5 in some places.
-In some other areas, a box of 2000 worms is about $20 and a box of 200,000 worms is $425.
+In some other areas, a box of 2000 larvae is about $20 and a box of 200k (200 thousand) larvae is $425.

-If you can't find BSF eggs from the beginning, try getting some worms.
+In another case, if you can't find BSF eggs from the start, try getting some worms (another way they call the larvae).
 It helps you skip the incubation process.
 The yield may not be as much as the eggs but they give you a good start in BSF.

 Here are some good sellers:

 To find a cheaper safe food source to feed the larvae than the chicken feed you're currently using.
-The larvae then will be your ever renewable reliable food source for the chickens.
-Try local restaurants to see if they have any food waste.
-Offer the staff some gift cards or perhaps some other token of appreciation.
+The larvae then will be your ever renewable reliable food source for the chickens, reproducing again and again.
+Try local restaurants or food markets to see if they have any food waste.

-Be creative in your discovery for reducing chicken feed costs while still maintaining the nutritional value.
-Growing your own chicken feed this way means stronger chickens & less money spent on probiotics or antibiotics for the chicks.
-They actually taste better, weigh heavier (less excess fat/more muscles) & give you back more tasty eggs.
+Be creative in your exploration for reducing chicken feed costs while still maintaining the sufficient nutritional value.
+Growing your own chicken feed this way means stronger chickens & less money spent on antibiotics for the chicks.
+They actually are healthier, weigh heavier (less excess fat/more muscles) & give you back more tasty eggs.